-The Audit Committee has appointed BDO as the independent registered public accounting firm to audit the Company's consolidated financial statements for the year ending December 31, 2024.
+The Audit Committee has appointed BDO USA, P.C. ("BDO") as the independent registered public accounting firm to audit the Company's consolidated financial statements for the year ending December 31, 2025.

-At the Annual Meeting, the shareholders are being asked to ratify the appointment of BDO as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
+At the Annual Meeting, the shareholders are being asked to ratify the appointment of BDO as our independent registered public accounting firm for the fiscal year ending December 31, 2025.
 Our Board is submitting the selection of BDO to our shareholders because we value our shareholders' views on our independent registered public accounting firm and as a matter of good corporate governance.
-If this proposal does not receive the affirmative approval of a majority of the votes cast on the proposal, the Board would reconsider the appointment.
+If this proposal does not receive the affirmative approval of a majority of the votes present in person or by proxy and entitled to vote on the proposal, the Board would reconsider the appointment.
 Even if our shareholders ratify the selection, our Board, in its discretion, may appoint another independent registered public accounting firm at any time during the year if the Board believes that such a change would be in our best interests and the interests of our shareholders.